Houston County Vehicle Impound Guide

 Required Documents

-• Vehicle registration: Proof of ownership is required, usually in the form of the vehicle registration.
+- Vehicle Registration or Title: Proof of ownership is required, usually in the form of the vehicle registration or the vehicle title.

 If You Don't Have a Valid License

-• They need: their valid driver’s license, written authorization from you (a signed letter), and the vehicle title or registration to prove ownership.
+- They Need: Their valid driver’s license, a signed authorization letter from you (a signed letter stating they have your permission to retrieve the vehicle), and the vehicle title or registration to prove ownership.

 Understanding the costs associated with impoundment is crucial, as fees can accumulate quickly.

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate daily.
 The longer you wait, the more you'll owe.
 Retrieve your car ASAP to minimize expenses.

-Unfortunately, we don't have specific payment method information for impound lots in Houston County.
-Call the impound lot directly to confirm which payment methods they accept (cash, credit card, debit card, etc.).
+Call the impound lot in advance to confirm which payment methods they accept (cash, credit card, money order, etc.).

 Timeline